Which act allows individuals to sue for civil violations of constitutional rights?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The other options provided do have their importance in the realm of legal rights and protections, but they do not specifically target the civil violations of constitutional rights in the same way.
-For instance, the Civil Rights Act of 1964 primarily addresses discrimination and does not provide for lawsuits directly for constitutional violations.
-The Maine Tort Claim Act concerns the ability to bring claims against government entities in Maine, but it does not specifically allow for civil actions based on constitutional violations.
-The Freedom of Information
+In contrast, the other acts mentioned in the options do not specifically pertain to civil violations of constitutional rights in the same direct manner.
+The Civil Rights Act of 1964 primarily addresses discrimination in various areas such as employment and public accommodations, but it does not establish a direct right to sue for constitutional violations.
+The Maine Tort Claim Act pertains to the liability of government entities in tort cases but does not specifically address constitutional rights.
+The Freedom of Information Act is focused on

 Subscribe